Snowdrop Discovery

 And Now for the Science…

-Common Snowdrop (Galanthus nivalis) is among the small genus of approximately 20 species of bulbous perennial herbaceous plants in the Amaryllidaceae family.
-Native to Europe and the Middle East.
-Cultivated, persisting from cultivation, and occasionally naturalizing to floodplain forests and thickets.
-The plants have two linear leaves and a single small white drooping bell-shaped flower with six petal-like tepals in two circles.
+G. nivalis plants have two linear leaves and a single small white drooping bell-shaped flower with six petal-like tepals in two circles.
 The smaller inner petals have green markings.
+The common snowdrop is usually unscented or only faintly scented.

 TAXONOMY